-“The highs are higher and the lows are lower.” said one ex-colleague, comparing our itinerant work to a similar but more regular job he’d done.
+“The highs are higher and the lows are lower,” said one ex-colleague, comparing our itinerant work at the time to a similar but more regular job he’d done.
 The highs are higher and the lows are lower is also definitely true about running your own business/being freelance compared to working for someone else.
-And it’s truer than ever during a huge amount of global upheaval and uncertainty.
+And it’s truer than ever as we continue to navigate global and personal upheaval and uncertainty.

-When it comes to running your own business, the euphoria of finding your first customers and clients, finding investors, shipping your first subscription one day can easily swing to the despondency of a partnership that doesn’t materialise, orders that don’t come in, a phone that doesn’t ring, a few bad reviews the next day.
+When it comes to running your own business, the euphoria of finding new customers, clients and investors one day can easily swing to the despondency of a partnership that doesn’t materialise, cancelled orders or a phone that doesn’t ring the next day.
 It’s basically a pendulum and it’s easy to feel like the dangling metal balls in the middle of one of those 1980s corporate desk toys (a Newton’s Cradle?) being bashed by the swinging metal balls either side.
-But the thing about the balls in the middle is that they always – somehow – stay still.

 The first thing is to expect it.
 Knowing that running your own business is going to be a rollercoaster helps you not to be shocked as the pendulum swings from side to side.